-Many people realize that to sign up for Income Based Repayment (IBR) or Pay As You Earn (PAYE), you are required to show a “partial financial hardship”.
-Meeting the partial financial hardship standard is pretty easy, because you just have to show that your IBR or PAYE payment would be lower than the ten-year standard repayment plan.
+Many people realize that to sign up for Income Based Repayment (IBR), Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE), you are required to show a “partial financial hardship”.
+Meeting the partial financial hardship standard is pretty easy, because you just have to show that your IBR, PAYE, or REPAYE payment would be lower than the ten-year standard repayment plan.

 Setting aside the technical standard, the rule basically boils down to the following: if the IBR or PAYE math results in lower payments for you, you are allowed to sign up.
 If you are interested in running the numbers based upon your income, the federal government has a useful calculator.

 Things get complicated when you have multiple loans.
 Do you apply for IBR with each lender?
 What if one loan servicer has just one small loan?
 Can you get IBR for you tiny loans or just the big ones?

 Today we will be answering those questions and more in the form of a simple example.

 Suppose your luck is terrible you have four federal student loans serviced by four different companies.
 Based upon the standard federal repayment plan, you have to make the following payments: